-A Wild West Shootout in Tombstone, 1881 was an event that put this town on the map!
-At that time in history, Tombstone was a thriving active town.
+A Wild West Shootout in Tombstone 1881, was an event that put this town on the map!
+At that time in history, Tombstone Arizona was a thriving, active town.

-Want some quick, inside details on that famous Wild West Shootout?
+Want some quick, inside details on that famous Wild West gun battle?
 It's known as the Gunfight at the O.K.
 Corral.
-We invite you to enjoy the history as we and other locals do!
+We invite you to enjoy the history, as the locals here do!

 Tombstone's initial attraction was silver mining.
-At this time in the Wild West, when this shootout took place, the town's population was quite a bit over 2000.
-The census of 1880 recorded 2000 residents [read more] - and it was growing daily.
+At this time in the Wild West, when this now quite well-known shootout took place, the town's population was quite a bit over 2000.
+The Census of 1880 recorded 2000 residents (didn't quite count everyone, though) - and it was growing daily.

 Let's take a step back into Tombstone Arizona history to see what was happening.
 Put yourself in 1881, to evaluate that wild West shootout!

 Ed Schieffelin has credit for Tombstone's founding and naming, about 1877.
 Its morose name became official on April 5, 1878 - when only a few miners lived there.

 2 years later many more moved to Tombstone to seek their fortune in mining.
 Soon to be infamous players in that wild west shootout were already in Tombstone Territory: